Signed in as:

 Meet Max, BraveArt’s beloved Chief Cuddle Officer and unofficial emotional-support specialist.
 With a natural gift for stress reduction, he brings warmth, comfort, and calm to everyone he meets.

-Animal-assisted support, like Max’s presence, has been shown to reduce anxiety, regulate the nervous system, and promote emotional healing.
-Max reminds us that healing doesn’t have to be complicated, sometimes it’s simply about connection, comfort, and a really good nap.
+His calming presence helps reduce anxiety, regulate the nervous system, and remind us that healing doesn’t have to be complicated — sometimes it’s about connection, comfort, and a really good nap.

 He takes his job seriously… and his treats even more so.